Might the Makita DCM501Z be the ideal mobile coffee machine powered by a battery for you to prepare ground coffee on your locale?

 Simply slide the battery in – and you’re ready to go!

 Conclusion – Is It For You?

 The Makita DCM501Z is a wonderful personal coffee maker made like a power tool.

-Although the battery life isn’t great, and the battery isn’t even included, I’m betting you’ll end up using this coffee maker more often than you’d imagine.
+Although the battery life isn’t the best, and the battery isn’t even included in the purchase price, I’m betting you’ll like using this portable coffee maker more often than you’d imagine.